pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/azure-classic/_index.md

 * Go: [`github.com/pulumi/pulumi-azure/sdk/v4/go/azure`](https://github.com/pulumi/pulumi-azure)
 * .NET: [`Pulumi.Azure`](https://www.nuget.org/packages/Pulumi.Azure)

-The classic Azure provider is open source and available in the [pulumi/pulumi-azure](https://github.com/pulumi/pulumi-azure) repo.

 ## Configuration

 The Azure provider accepts the following configuration settings.
 These can be provided to the default Azure provider via `pulumi config set azure:<option>`, or passed to the constructor of [Provider]({{< relref "/docs/reference/pkg/azure/provider" >}}) to construct a specific instance of the Azure provider.